techbrett/OfficeDocs-SkypeForBusiness/Teams/answer-auto-attendant-and-call-queue-calls.md

 - Auto attendant:
   - That answered the call: The display name of the resource account assigned to the Auto attendant
-  - Nested without a resource account:
+  - Nested without a resource account: The display name of the resource account assigned to the Auto attendant that answered the call
-  - Nested with a resource account:
+  - Nested with a resource account:The display name of the resource account assigned to the Auto attendant that answered the call

 - Call queue:
   - That answered the call: The display name of the resource account assigned to the Call queue